Are you unsure if you’re missing out on the potential of Big Data to transform your business, have you considered Fast Data?

 Unlocking valuable intelligence

 Back in the halcyon days, banks were very close to their customers.
 They knew customers intimately and treated them personally.
 With the proliferation of customers, products and channels, though, this intimacy has been lost.
-ING wanted to recapture the “golden era” with a global strategy to make the bank more customer focused, “mobile first” and altogether more helpful.
+ING wanted to recapture the “golden era” with a global strategy to make the bank more customer-focused, “mobile first” and altogether more helpful.

 A typical bank these days captures and processes billions of customer requests, instructions and transactions.
 In doing so, they capture and store vast amounts of customer data – but, and here’s the startling truth, few (if any) of the major banks use this data effectively for the benefit of their customers.

 ING appointed a manager of fast data, Bas Geerdink, to address this problem.
-His broad international remit is to create a truly customer-friendly, omni-channel experience.
+His broad international remit is to create a truly customer-friendly, omnichannel experience.
 To kick start this process, he turned his attention to ING’s vast but disparate data stores, as he was convinced they could unlock valuable intelligence.
-Historical data can often reveal customer behaviors and trends that are crucial to predictive analytics.
+Historical data can often reveal customer behaviours and trends that are crucial to predictive analytics.
 For example, past data can be used to plot future pressure points on personal finances – e.g., key payment events can be anticipated and mitigated with predictive analytics.

 However, mining this data presents major challenges.
 Most banks are hampered by disparate and disconnected legacy applications that cannot operate in real time.
 Confronted with this dysfunctional problem, ING made some fundamental decisions:

 - Employ a variety of open source technologies (along the lines of those shown in the chart above).
 These technologies were used to build the over-arching notifications platform to enable data to be captured and acted on in real time.

 - Work with the legacy application teams to ensure that critical events (during a customer’s “moment of truth”) are notified to this fast data platform.